coleifer/peewee/docs/peewee/query_operators.rst

 Other ways to express this type of query would be to use a :ref:`join <relationships>` or to :ref:`join on a subquery <join-subquery>`.
-The above example is there just to give you and idea how :class:`Tuple` might be used.
+The above example is there just to give you an idea how :class:`Tuple` might be used.

 You can also use row-values to update multiple columns in a table, when the new data is derived from a subquery.
 For an example, see `here <https://www.sqlite.org/rowvalue.html#update_multiple_columns_of_a_table_based_on_a_query>`_.